hyperlane-xyz/hyperlane-monorepo/rust/hyperlane-rust-challenge/README.md

 ### Querying Message

-To query messages, use the `search` command:
+To query messages, use the `search` command with the required parameters:

 ```bash
 cargo run -p hyperlane-rust-challenge -- -p [NODE_URL] -m [MAILBOX_ADDRESS] search --from [START_BLOCK] --to [END_BLOCK]